-• Network Preventive care
+Network preventive care

-Consumer Option covers preventive care services such as periodic health evaluations (e.g., annual physicals), screening services (e.g., mammograms), routine well-child care, child and adult immunizations, and disease management programs.
-These services are covered at 100% if you use a Network provider and are described in Section 5 Network Preventive care.
+Consumer Option covers preventive care services such as periodic health evaluations (e.g., annual physicals), screening services (e.g., mammograms), prenatal and routine well-child care, child and adult immunizations, tobacco cessation programs, disease management and wellness programs.
+These services are covered at 100% if you use a Network provider and are described in Section 5, Network Preventive Care.
 You do not have to meet the deductible to receive these benefits.
 Non-Network preventive care is not covered.